hjhart/hjhart.blog/_posts/2014-06-24-compiling-php-on-smartos.markdown

 zlib-1.2.8nb1        General purpose data compression library
 ```

-And then investigated where it was installed with `pgin pkg-build-defs zlib` :
+And then investigated where it was installed with `pkgin pkg-build-defs zlib` :

 ```
 CFLAGS=-O2    -I/opt/local/include -I/usr/include -pipe -O2